-Dealing with Danger: Threat Perception, Cognitive Processes, and Policy Preferences
+Dealing with Danger: Threat Perception and Policy Preferences

 My dissertation asks the question: why do individuals prefer some policies over others for dealing with a particular danger that concerns them?
 I focus on the concerns people have for things that might be considered dangers to society as a whole, like immigration or climate change.